amitashukla/w4111.github.io/index.md

 #### Recent Announcements
+* (11/28) Due to a mistake on our part, we have extended hw4 part2 to 11/30 Fri 2:30 PM.
 * (11/28) There are TWO Exam locations!!
   * 501 NWC if the last digit of your UNI is 0,1,2,3,4, or 5.
   * CEPSR 750 if the last digit of your UNI is 6, 7, 8, or 9